SanDRA: Safe Large-Language-Model-Based Decision Making for Automated Vehicles Using Reachability Analysis: Evaluation

 \subsubsection{Conservatism}

-The traveled distance reported in Tab.~\ref{tab:performance} indicates that, without integrating rules into the verification process, the set-based approach does not induce overly conservative behavior for the ego vehicle.
-This is particularly true in less dense scenarios (e.g., setting { \textcircled{ {1}}}).
-This is further supported by the low fail-safe rate and by the fact that \textsc{SanDRA} allows more lane-change options than DiLu, regardless of the prediction model (cf. Fig.~\ref{fig:distribution}).
-In contrast, incorporating traffic rules in the reachability analysis increases the rate of fail-safe actions, since most highway-env scenarios are not initialized with the ego vehicle maintaining a safe distance to preceding vehicles; consequently, the first few time steps are often required for emergency braking.
-This also results in additional acceleration actions (cf. Fig.~\ref{fig:distribution}), as the ego vehicle needs to recover the distance lost during the fail-safe period.
-Reducing the number of fail-safe actions would require either a relaxation of the traffic rules or the adoption of trajectory repair for rule compliance \cite{yuanfei2024}, both of which are, however, beyond the scope of this work.
+The traveled distance reported in Tab.~\ref{tab:performance} indicated that, without integrating rules into the verification process, the set-based approach did not induce overly conservative behavior for the ego vehicle, particularly in less dense scenarios (e.g., setting { \textcircled{ {1}}}).
+This was further supported by the low fail-safe rate and by the fact that \textsc{SanDRA} allowed more lane-change options than DiLu, regardless of the prediction model (cf. Fig.~\ref{fig:distribution}).
+In contrast, incorporating traffic rules in the reachability analysis increased the rate of fail-safe actions, since most highway-env scenarios were not initialized with the ego vehicle maintaining a safe distance to preceding vehicles; consequently, the first few time steps were often required for emergency braking.
+This also resulted in additional acceleration actions (cf. Fig.~\ref{fig:distribution}), as the ego vehicle needed to recover the distance lost during the fail-safe period.
+Reducing the number of fail-safe actions would have required either relaxing the traffic rules or adopting trajectory repair for rule compliance \cite{yuanfei2024}, both of which, however, were beyond the scope of this work.